KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 7. Clone the repository and `cd` into it.

 8. Use the issue number from step 4, make a new branch.
-In Git Bash or iTerm2, type `git checkout -b issue-##` to do this.
+In Git Bash or iTerm2, type `git checkout -b issue-##` to do this replacing ## with your issue number.

     {% hint style='tip' %}
 If you are working on issue #4, your branch name would be **issue-04**.
     {% endhint %}

-8. To view all branches within the repo, type `git branch` .
+9. To view all branches within the repo, type `git branch` .
 This should show you at least two branches - master, and the issue-## branch you just created.
 The branch you are currently working in will be highlighted with an asterisk (*).

     {% hint style='tip' %}
 To switch between branches type `git checkout <branchname>` replacing the angle brackets and the text "branchname" with the branch you'd like to switch to.
 For example if you want to switch to the "development" branch you'd type `git checkout development`.